 Description - HUD regulations to implement Executive Orders Nos.
-11988 and 11990 on development in floodplains and wetlands.
+11988 (as amended by Executive Order 13690) and 11990 on development in floodplains and wetlands.
 See HUD Exchange for more information and publication requirements.
 This could add 15 days to the Environmental Process.